-There is consensus amongst those with experience of working during an epidemic outbreak, that public and community engagement should be central to any humanitarian or biomedical research response programme in these times.
+There is consensus amongst those with experience of working during an epidemic outbreak, that public and community engagement should be central to any humanitarian or biomedical research response programme.

 The resources below have been organised so as to help you find what is most relevant to what you are trying to achieve.
 The resources have been collated by Siân Aggett.